dev-human/dev-human/source/_posts/2014-08-31-a-journey-of-emotion-at-wecamp-14.md

 building anything else.

-I think there was a general group feeling towards the organisation, that rhymes with _"honey"_ and starts with _"shut up and take my..."_.
-What's the last tech event you went to where 100% of participants want to return beyond a shadow of a doubt?
+I think there was a general group feeling towards the organisation, that rhymes with _"honey"_ and starts with _"shut up and take my…"_.
+What's the last tech event you went to where 100% of participants wanted to return beyond a shadow of a doubt?

 And with that, I'm off to enjoy my last day of reflection before work pulls me back into the _real world_ tomorrow.
-A huge thanks to the organisation of WeCamp, the coaches, the sponsors and anybody else who made this event possible.
+A huge thanks to the organisation of [WeCamp](http://weca.mp), the coaches, the sponsors and anybody else who made this event possible.

 See you all next year!

-_PS: I'd like this to be an open invitation to my fellow WeCamp14'ers, to provide feedback if you have any._
+_PS: I'd like this to be an open invitation to my fellow WeCamp14'ers: please provide feedback, if you have any._